leonardoxh/FakeSearchView/README.md

 On my recent projects I use this class many and many times, so it's time to become a library.

-It's usage is very very simple, you can use it directly or use a custom adapter like the snipet below:
+It's usage is very very simple, you can use it directly or use a custom adapter like the snipet below, or checkout the sample in this project:

 First, create the menu options
 ```xml